Department Chairperson: John F. Wozniak

 445G Sociology of Corporate Crime.
 (3) A sociological analysis of theories and research concerning the nature, extent, costs, and control of crimes committed by corporations.
 Prerequisites: SOC 100 or 510, SOC 355, or permission of the instructor.

 455G Sociology of Corrections.
 (3) An examination of the sociocultural and socioeconomic causes and functions of correctional institutions.
 An analysis of the social organization of both the inmate social system and the administrative treatment and custodial personnel, and an examination of the facilitators and impediments to rehabilitation generated by the social organization.
-Prerequisites: SOC 100 or 510 and SOC 355, or permission of the instructor.
+Prerequisite: SOC 100 or 510 and SOC 355, or permission of the instructor.

 460G The Family.
 (3) Institutions and systems of kinship, marriage, family grouping, child rearing, personal maintenance, and status placement.
 Prerequisite: SOC 100 or 510, or permission of the instructor.

 462G Political Sociology.
 (3) An analysis of power structures, decision-making systems, conflict, conflict resolution, and various theories of power.
+Prerequisite: Graduate standing.

 464G Sociology of Religion.
 (3) Research findings concerning religious groups and institutions, function of religion in sacred and secular societies; comparisons of religious norms and their effect on patterned behavior, relations between religion and other institutions such as economic, family, etc. Prerequisites: SOC 100 or 510 and two additional sociology and anthropology courses.